 Freelancer, agency, or in-house for your video?

-Three ways to get a video made, and most people choose by price.
-That is the wrong question.
-The right one is whether you already have the strategy for the video, or you are paying someone to find it.
+Three ways to get a video made, and most people pick by price.
+Wrong question.
+The one that matters: do you already know what the video has to do, or are you paying someone to figure that out?

 What each one is actually good at